Shooter kills 2, wounds several in central Tel Aviv

 Israel has worked to sideline the Palestinian issue in recent years, instead focusing on forging alliances with Arab states against Iran.
 But the century-old conflict remains as intractable as ever.

 Israel captured east Jerusalem, the West Bank and the Gaza Strip in the 1967 Mideast war.
 The Palestinians want all three territories to form their future state.
-The last serious and substantive peace talks broke down more than a decade ago, and Israeli Prime Minister Naftali Bennett is opposed to Palestinian statehood.
+The last serious and substantive peace talks broke down more than a decade ago, and Prime Minister Bennett is opposed to Palestinian statehood.

 Israel annexed east Jerusalem in a move not recognized internationally and considers the entire city to be its capital.
-It is building and expanding Jewish settlements in the West Bank, which most of the international community considers illegal.
+It is building and expanding Jewish settlements in the occupied West Bank, which most of the international community considers illegal.

 It withdrew soldiers and settlers from Gaza in 2005, but along with neighboring Egypt it imposed a crippling blockade on the territory after the militant Hamas group seized power from rival Palestinian forces two years later.
 Israel and Hamas have fought four wars since then.